-Tuition and fees are payable in full before the start of the scheduled semester, or students may elect to pay their tuition and fees over the course of the semester by using the college's payment plan.
-TCTC offers a payment plan to students who need to pay tuition and fees or balances after financial aid (if applicable) has been applied over the duration of the semester.
+Tuition and fees are payable in full first day of the scheduled semester, or students may elect to pay their tuition and fees over the course of the semester by using the college's payment plan.
+TCTC offers a payment plan to students who do not have enough financial aid to pay tuition and fees or balances after financial aid (if applicable) has been applied over the duration of the semester.